sharetribe/flex-docs/src/docs/tutorial-branding/working-with-microcopy/index.md

 </extrainfo>

-When you first start building your marketplace, the JSON field in Marketplace texts is empty, and all marketplace texts come from built-in microcopy files in the template.
-(We refer to copy-text as microcopy, but in the template they are in the _translations_ folder.
+When you first start building your marketplace, the JSON field in the Microcopy section is empty, and all microcopy comes from built-in microcopy files in the template.
+(We refer to these texts as microcopy, but in the template they are in the _translations_ folder.
 In addition to the default _en.json_ file, there are other languages available, which is why the folder is titled _translations_.)

-In the Marketplace texts section, you can see links that lead to the microcopy folders for each FTW template repository, if you want to [copy the relevant microcopy to Flex Console](/concepts/microcopy/#how-microcopy-are-handled-in-flex).
+In the Microcopy section, you can see links that lead to the microcopy folders for each FTW template repository, if you want to [copy the relevant microcopy to Flex Console](/concepts/microcopy/#how-microcopy-are-handled-in-flex).
 In this tutorial, we will not copy the full texts – instead, we will